SatherWS/Assurance_Wireless/README.md

 ## Features & Related Functionalities
 ### Revised Online Application
-#### Use Cases
-* Submit Application
-* Check Application Status
-* Create Account (implements sumbit applcation)
-#### Functional Requirements
-* A user account must be created once an application is successfully submitted
-* A customer must be able to view his application status after logging in (completed)
+Our online application process differs from Assurance Wireless's current process by giving prospective customers the ability to monitor the status of their Lifeline application.
+The current system in place does not allow users to check when or if they will recieve free or discounted cellular services until after their application is accepted.

 #### TODO:
-* Fix bugs: null users, user account can be created from failed application submition
 * Function `register()` in line 22 of `LifelineAssistant/__init__.py` needs to be split in two
-* Use Email Validation API to prevent users from entering non-existent email addresses - *High Importantce*
+* Use Email Validation API to prevent users from entering non-existent email addresses - *Medium Importantce*
   * https://pypi.org/project/email-verifier/
-* Mimic existing zip code API to generate the city and state that belongs to an inputed zip code - *Medium Importance*
+* Mimic existing zip code API to generate the city and state that belongs to an inputed zip code - *Low Importance*
+* Re-use content of original website to better describe Assurance Wireless's products and services - *Medium Importantce*

 ### Admin Console

 #### Use Cases
 * Modifying Applications: Accepy, Deny
 * View Applications: Filter by status, search distinct strings